 Princess Augusta enlarged and greatly extended Kew Gardens after her husband's death.
 Sir William Chambers built several garden structures for her.
 One of these, the lofty Chinese pagoda built in 1761, still remains.

-Frederick Lewis and Augusta of Saxe-Gotha- Altenburg were married on 08 May 1736 in St James, London, , England[255].
-They had the following children:
+Frederick Lewis and Augusta of Saxe-Gotha- Altenburg had the following children: